lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-3.rst

 4.4.
 Plot the topocentric and heliocentric distances of the object as a function of time already retrieved in Step 4.1.
-First, delete two of the the three plots prepared in Step 4.2 by clicking on the blue X in the upper right-hand part of the plot panels to make space for new plots.
+First, delete two of the the three plots prepared in Step 4.3 by clicking on the blue X in the upper right-hand part of the plot panels to make space for new plots.
 Then add a pair of new plots, clicking on the "plot settings."
 In both cases, enter ``midPointMjdTai - 60000`` for X-axis.
 For Y axis - enter ``topocentricDist`` for one plot, and ``heliocentricDist`` for the other.
-After you remove the panel containing the plot made in the previous step, you will see the plots as below.
+After you remove the panels containing the plots made in the previous steps, you will see the plots as below.

 .. figure:: /_static/portal_tut03_step04b.png
     :width: 600